rabbirahat/Cohort-Analysis/README.md

 # Cohort-Analysis

-This repository provides a complete guide for performing cohort analysis, starting from SQL queries to visualize the results in Python.
+This repository shows cohort analysis, starting from SQL queries to visualize the results in Python.
 The analysis focuses on understanding customer retention and purchase trends over time.

 ### Contents
 1. SQL Queries